How can I become a Legal Permanent Resident in the United States?

 Petitioning for a spouse has the most requirements than the other two.
 USCIS wants to make sure that the marriage is a “bona fide” marriage and to satisfy this requirement many joint documents have to be included in your petition.
 At Burga Law Firm PC we have been very successful in getting Petitions for Spouses approved by USCIS.

-There are two processes available to be admitted into the United States as a US Citizen which are Adjustment of Status and Consular Process.
+There are two processes available to be admitted into the United States as a US Citizen which is the Adjustment of Status and the Consular Process.

 Adjustment of Status for Legal Permanent Residency

 If you are a US Citizens or a Green Card holder you can sponsor your Immediate Family member and help them obtain Legal Permanent Residency through a process called Adjustment of Status.

 How Do I Qualify for Adjustment of Status?

 To adjust status to Legal Permanent Residency, you must first qualify under three different categories: